-When planning for your event’s success for revenue generation, you have to look at many ways to not only promote the event, but protect it.
+When planning for your event’s success, you have to look at many ways to promote the event and also to protect it.

-Event insurance is a key factor to protect your company and your event location from the costs of possible damage associated with your event.
-However, sometimes event planners and organizers find some confusion over rain insurance vs event insurance.
+Event insurance is a key factor in protecting your company and your event from the costs of possible damage associated with your event.
+However, sometimes, event planners and organizers find some confusion between rain insurance and event insurance.

-Our insurance is all about weather data, and not about damage estimates.
-Contact us with any questions you might have about weather insurance, and read on to better differentiate between rain insurance vs event insurance.
+A significant difference between our insurance and traditional property insurance is that physical damage is not a factor when determining claims.
+Contact us with any questions about weather insurance, and read on to better differentiate between rain insurance and event insurance.

-This insurance is meant to cover the damage or accidents that happen at festivals.
-We have a more comprehensive list of event insurance types available, but for our purposes here think of event insurance as including:
+This insurance is meant to cover the damage or accidents that occur at events.
+We have a more comprehensive list of event insurance types available, but for our purposes here, think of event insurance as including:

 - 3rd-party damage